High-voltage cable: Cable insulation technologies

 Like other power cables, high-voltage cables have the structural elements of one or more conductors, an insulation system, and a protective jacket.
 High-voltage cables differ from lower-voltage cables in that they have additional internal layers in the insulation system to control the electric field around the conductor.
-These additional layers are required at 2,000 volts and above between conductors.
+These additional layers are required at 2,000 V and above between conductors.
 Without these semi-conducting layers, the cable will fail due to electrical stress within minutes.
 This technique was patented by Martin Hochstadter in 1916; the shield is sometimes called a Hochstadter shield and shielded cable used to be called H-Type Cable.
 Depending on the grounding scheme, the shields of a cable can be connected to the ground at one end or both ends of the cable.
 Splices in the middle of the cable can be also grounded depending on the length of the circuit and if a semiconducting jacket is employed on direct buried circuits.

 Since 1960 solid dielectric extruded cables have taken dominance in the distribution market.
 These medium voltage cables are generally insulated with EPR or XLPE polymeric insulation.
-EPR insulation is common on cables from 4 to 34kV.
-EPR is not commonly used over 35KV due to losses, however, it can be found in 69kV cables.
+EPR insulation is common on cables from 4 to 34 kV.
+EPR is not commonly used over 35 kV due to losses, however, it can be found in 69 kV cables.
 XLPE is used at all voltage levels from the 600V class and up.
 Sometimes EAM insulation is marketed, however, market penetration remains fairly low.
 Solid, extruded insulation cables such as EPR and XLPE account for the majority of distribution and transmission cables produced today.
 However, the relative unreliability of early XLPE resulted in a slow adoption at transmission voltages.
 Cables of 330, 400, and 500 kV are commonly constructed using XLPE today, but this has occurred only in recent decades.

 An increasingly uncommon insulation type is PILC or paper insulation lead-covered cable.
 Some utilities still install this for distribution circuits as new construction or replacement.
-Sebastian Ziani de Ferranti was the first to demonstrate in 1887 that carefully dried and prepared kraft paper could form satisfactory cable insulation at 11,000 volts.
-Previously paper-insulated cable had only been applied for low-voltage telegraph and telephone circuits.
+Sebastian Ziani de Ferranti was the first to demonstrate in 1887 that carefully dried and prepared kraft paper could form satisfactory cable insulation at 11,000 V. Previously paper-insulated cable had only been applied for low-voltage telegraph and telephone circuits.
 An extruded lead sheath over the paper cable was required to ensure that the paper remained moisture-free.
 Mass-impregnated paper-insulated medium voltage cables were commercially practical by 1895.
 During World War II several varieties of synthetic rubber and polyethylene insulation were applied to cables.
 Modern high-voltage cables use polymers, especially polyethylene, including cross-linked polyethylene (XLPE) for insulation.